esteinig/brick/README.md

 Development workflows and notes are mainly are reminder to myself and anyone who would like to contribute - if you have any questions please feel free to open an issue or contact me through the usual channels.

 Development and pull requests can be made on the [`dev`](https://github.com/esteinig/brick/tree/dev) branch.
 You can use the `dev` profile for hot reloads of changes to the application interface.
 Note that the `dev` profile in `docker-compose.web.yml` actually deploys the production service, but on a different domain, to be implemented (`dev.brick.ink`).
+For hot-reload of the Sveltekit interface the application should be installed first (`npm install`) so that you can point your IDE at the development clone and changes made to the `app` and `node_modules` folder are mirrored into the development container.

 Note that the `--profile dev` stack serves the application on port `5174` **not on** `5173` (`--profile prod`) for concurrent production build testing.

 It may help to run a fresh development stack with a project identifier to keep volumes and containers separate for the current branch.
 Project specific stack containers and volumes (all data) can be removed with the `-v` flag.
 Changes to the `Python` package currently have to use the `--build` flag to rebuild the package inside the `docker/Dockerfile.server` container.